-Dublin Simon Community is committed to effectively managing its risk on a formal basis to support better decision making based on a clear understanding of risks and their likely impact.
-A framework is in place, consisting of a series of simple but well defined steps to support ongoing risk management, and to raise awareness of risk and the need to manage it consistently and effectively across all levels of the organizations Risk Management policy.
+We are committed to effectively managing our risks on a formal basis to support better decision making based on a clear understanding of risks and their likely impact.
+A framework is in place, consisting of a series of simple but well-defined steps to support ongoing risk management, and to raise awareness of risk and the need to manage it consistently and effectively across all levels of the organization's Risk Management policy.
 We will continuously monitor our risks in relation to COVID19 and its impact.
 On a quarterly basis risks are formally identified, assessed and prioritised by senior management.
 Actions are proposed to mitigate risks, and the results are submitted to the Board and Audit and Risk Committee along with a report from the Chief Risk Officer (Head of Finance) regarding the overall risk management framework.